pbarrioss/azure-ai-engineer-in-five-weeks/CURRICULUM.md

 > **Note**: For setup and detailed instructions, refer to the [Week 3 README](./weeks/week-3/README.md).

-## Week 4: Optimizing and Fine-Tuning AI Models 🔧
+## Week 4: Optimizing AI Systems 🔧
 ### Topics
 - **Designing Scalable AI Systems**:
   - Architectural patterns for scalability in AI solutions.
   - Leveraging Azure's infrastructure to support large-scale AI deployments.
+- **Leveraging Small Language Models**:
+  - Introduction to small language models and their applications.
+  - Understanding the Phi-4 architecture and its benefits.
 - **Fine-Tuning Large Language Models (LLMs)**:
   - Techniques for customizing LLMs for specific domain tasks.
   - Tools and resources available in Azure for model fine-tuning.